Am I eligible for phage therapy?

 What kinds of infections does IPATH treat?

 Currently, IPATH is prioritizing serious multi-drug resistant bacterial infections that are associated with the following conditions: cystic fibrosis, complicated urinary tract infections, organ transplantation and implantable hardware, such as cardiac devices or joint replacements.
+Currently, phage therapy to treat Borrelia infections and/or Lyme disease, is not ready to admnister to humans.

 I don't live in San Diego but I think I am eligible for phage therapy.
 What should I do?